 Only when you buy the park-to-park ticket can you get on the train.
 Out of all of the rides we waited in line for at the park, the Hogwarts Express had the longest line!
 It’s a story in itself as you go to and from the parks.
 Be sure to keep your eye on your cabin door too.
 You’ll get a glimpse into what it’s like to ride the train with our favorite trio of heroes.

 Tips for visiting Harry Potter World

-- Skip the line at Gringotts and opt for single riders ( the front car is the prime)
+- Skip the line at Gringotts and opt for single riders (the front car is prime).

-- If you get motion sickness easy, Dragon Challenge might not be for you.
+- If you get motion sickness easy, then the Dragon Challenge roller coaster might not be for you.